Reading & Sharing

 - How the rest of the body responds naturally

-- The design between the movements on the beats is very fun.
+- Designing transitions between movements on the beat is very fun.
 I do not need to follow the teacher's choreography strictly; I can experiment with my own interpretations and variations.

-- If I feel awkward about a move, it is usually because I have not fully come up with the transition logic between movements.
-Once the logic design is natural, it is also super easy for me to memorize the routine, as my body memorizes it instead of my brain.
-No matter how many times I do it, I do it exactly the same way.
+- If I feel awkward about a move, it is usually because I have not fully worked out the transition logic between movements.
+Once the transition logic feels natural, it becomes much easier to memorize the routine, because my body remembers it instead of my brain.
+No matter how many times I do it, I can perform it the same way.

-- In dance, it is important to think about pivotal point.
-I intentionally use my toes, finger tips, ankles and wrists more, as they are generally far away from the pivot point of the movement, then it requires less force to execute the movement.
-For example, if I want to lift my leg straight up, the pivot point is actually at the hip joint.
-In addition, for transition of movements, if I initiate the momentum from these points, the line of motion is extended.
-I like this dance style of having a longer line of motion.
+- In dance, it is important to think about the pivot point.
+I intentionally use my toes, fingertips, ankles, and wrists more because they are generally farther from a movement's pivot point, so less force is needed to execute the movement.
+For example, if I want to lift my leg straight up, the pivot point is at the hip joint.
+In transitions, if I initiate momentum from ankles, the line of motion is extended.
+I like this dance style because it creates a longer line of motion.

 Swimming